Balazs60/music-store/README.md

 ## About The Project

-We wantred to create a professional webshop in music theme because instuments and music are both of our interest.
-Both developers working as fullstack(backend and frontend).We using technologies like Java, Spring, PostgreSQL, TypeScript and React.
-This project is still in development stage.
+We want to create a professional webshop with a music theme because
+instruments and music are both of our interests.
+Both developers work as
+full-stack developers on the project.
+We are using technologies such as
+Java, Spring, PostgreSQL, TypeScript, and React.

 ## Built With
 Java